-In this factsheet we have outlined how PensionFlex works and have provided examples of the savings you could make.
+In this factsheet we have outlined how PensionFlex/CareFlex works and have provided examples of the savings you could make.

-- From 1 April 2010, you will stop making standard pension contributions from your Annual Salary to the USS.
-(PensionFlex will not be applied to Additional Voluntary contributions (AVCs) - please see Question 6 of the FAQ's for more information).
+1. You stop making standard pension contributions from your Annual Salary to the USS.
+(PensionFlex/CareFlex will not be applied to Additional Voluntary contributions (AVCs) - please see Question 8 of the FAQ's for more information).

-- Instead the University will make additional contributions to the USS equal to the contributions you were previously making, along with their current contribution.
+2. Instead the University makes additional contributions to the USS equal to the contributions you would usually make, along with their current contribution.

-- You save National Insurance Contribution (NIC), as the pension contributions that you previously paid the USS were subject to NIC, whereas the contributions made by the University are not.
+4. You save on National Insurance Contributions (NICs), as the pension contributions that you previously paid into the USS were subject to NIC, whereas under the PensionFlex/CareFlex arrangement, the contributions made by the University are not.
 The University will also make NIC savings in the same way.

-- Your pension and other similar benefits will continue to be based on your higher Preserved Pay (this is your pay prior to any Salary Exchange), and so will not be affected by participation in PensionFlex.
+5. Your pension and other similar benefits will continue to be based on your higher Preserved Pay (this is your pay prior to any Salary Exchange), and your benefits are not affected by participation in PensionFlex/CareFlex.